moyicat/moyicat.github.io/_posts/2016-01-01-premade-io.md

 ---
 layout: post
 title: Premade.io
-desc: An open-source drag & drop webpage builder where people can mix and match thousands of content blocks and create webpages faster than ever.
+desc: An open-source drag & drop webpage builder where users can mix and match thousands of content blocks to create webpages faster than ever.
 date: 2016-01-01 00:00:00 -0800
 categories: side
 ---

 # Premade.io

-A working prototype of a drag & drop webpage builder where people can mix and match thousands of pre-made content blocks and create webpages faster than ever.
+A working prototype of a drag & drop webpage builder where users can mix and match thousands of pre-made content blocks to create webpages faster than ever.

 ![Premade.io][image-1]

 ### Background

-With Wordpress, SquareSpace, Semplice, and many other website builders, I found it's still difficult to find a free, beautiful, and nimble solution to create light-weight pages.
+With WordPress, Squarespace, Semplice, and many other website builders, I found it was still difficult to find a free, beautiful, and nimble solution to create lightweight pages.

 ![Competitive Landscape][image-2]

-All those webpage creators put a lot of resources on providing customization options.
+All those webpage creators put a lot of resources into providing customization options.
 The idea there is to pick one template (with around 10-30 content blocks) and modify them according to users' needs.

-I think that could be overrated and often times leads to over-customization disasters.
+I think that can be overrated and often times leads to over-customization disasters.
 I aim to challenge that status quo by creating an open-source webpage builder with little to no customization function.

-Instead of picking from 10-30 content blocks within one theme, users could choose from thousands of content blocks from all themes, and once they pick those blocks, they just fill in the content.
+Instead of picking from 10-30 content blocks within one theme, users can choose from thousands of content blocks from all themes, and once they pick those blocks, they just fill in the content.

 | ![Assemble Blocks - Add Content - Publish][image-3] |